 City staff at Oak Hill Cemetery work hard to maintain the beauty of the facility.
 Therefore, we would like to provide the following suggestions.

 Decorations Placed in or on the Ground

-Flowers placed in vases that are an integral part of the tombstone and saddles placed on the monuments will not be removed by staff.
+- Flowers placed in vases that are an integral part of the monument and saddles placed on the monuments will not be removed by staff.

-Place the name on the bottom of the arrangement.
-This can be done utilizing tape wrapped around 1 of the under wires.
-Also be sure to bend the wires underneath to a very tight fit, as wind can move items.
+wrapped around one of the under wires.
+Also, be sure to bend the wires underneath to a

-These may be tied down and hooked to tent stakes driven into the ground as close to the monument as possible.
+- These may be tied down and hooked to tent stakes driven into the ground as close to the

-Thank you for helping us maintain the cemetery's beauty.
+Thank you for assisting us in maintaining the cemetery's beauty.

-A grave locator is situated at the cemetery entrance, and the maps provided there will direct you to burials within the cemetery.
+A grave locator is situated at the cemetery entrance, and maps are provided to direct you to burials within the cemetery.

 The City of Siloam Springs has accepted the dedication of the George- Hastie Cemetery (located between Highway 412 and Tahlequah on Progress Avenue) specific to maintenance.
 Find out more about the Hastie Cemetery and see the list of gravestones.

 The City of Siloam Springs accepts said properties for the limited purpose of performing such maintenance as is reasonably necessary to maintain the cemeteries as they exist today, such as by mowing, trimming and taking similar steps to minimize any negative visual impact, and whereas, it is not the intention of the City of Siloam Springs to make improvements to the properties unless and except through the receipt of grants or donations for such improvements so that any such work would have little to no fiscal impact on the City.